 The exact identification algorithm is quite intricate; therefore, it is not described here in detail, but only sketched out.
 Basically, when the Collector sends to the Engine all the pieces of information about a device mentioned above, the device identification algorithm compares them with the corresponding data of each device that is already present in the database of the Engine:

 - If the received information precisely matches that of an existing device, the algorithm concludes that the information belongs to the same device that is already in the database.

 - If most of the information at least partially matches that of an existing device, in a majority of cases the algorithm still concludes that the information belongs to the same device.
 The Engine updates therefore the existing device with the received information.
 For instance, if the received hardware id, MAC addresses and SID all match those of an existing device, but the received name is different from the name of the device as recorded in the database, the algorithm determines that it is the same device and updates its name in the database.

 - If the received information differs significantly from that of any of the existing devices, the Engine adds a new device to its database.

 Identifying devices solely by their name

-Starting from the Engine release V5.3.3, it is possible to override the default algorithm to identify devices and instruct the Engine to exclusively identify Windows devices with domain membership by their name.
-From release V6.8 on, the feature has been extended to support all devices regardless of their platform (Windows or Mac) and membership type.
+It is possible to override the default algorithm to identify devices and instruct the Engine to exclusively identify Windows devices with domain membership by their name.
+That feature supports all devices regardless of their platform (Windows or Mac) and membership type.

 This feature is particularly useful in virtualized environments, where devices are virtual machines (VMs) recreated at every user session.
 By applying the default algorithm for identifying devices, the Engine regards every new instance of a VM as a new device and ends up with multiple devices that share the same name and that succeed each other over time.
 By identifying devices on the basis of their name only, the Engine consistently maps a particular VM to a single device time after time, even when its hardware properties change.